ashur/pug/README.md

 $ pug update all
 ```

-Want to stop tracking a project?
-We've got that too:
+Finished a project and want to tidy up a bit?
+Untrack, Jack:

 ```bash
 pug untrack plank